 Prior to the course start date, the online lessons are made available to all customers registered for this CASTI course.
 All exam candidates are encouraged to register early and allow sufficient time to complete these online lessons.
 Click here for more information about the CASTI Learning Advantage (CLA).

 The pre-classroom online training lessons include:

-Completing all of the online study work is a critical step in maximizing your likelihood of passing the exam.
-Individuals who do not complete all of the online study work may jeopardize the likelihood of successfully passing the exam and do so at their own risk.
-The online study work is a mandatory part of this training course and must be completed by all registrants to achieve the full CEU credit, and for exam candidates to comply with the CASTI Exam Preparation Guarantee Policy (see Guarantee Policy below).
+The E-Learning content is the main portion of the course and completing all of it is a critical step in maximizing your likelihood of passing the exam.
+Individuals who do not complete all of the E-Learning content jeopardize their likelihood of successfully passing the exam.
+The E-Learning content is a mandatory part of this training course and must be completed by all registrants before the in-classroom training days to achieve the full CEU credit, and for exam candidates to comply with the CASTI Exam Preparation Guarantee Policy (see Guarantee Policy below).

-By completing the pre-classroom online training lessons, you will be better prepared to learn more from the instructor-led classroom training and optimize your learning experience.
+By completing all of the E-Learning content, you will be prepared to continue the course with instructor-led classroom training and optimize your learning experience.